8 ways to un-invite junk from your home

 For every item you invite into your home, send one item packing (or two if you’re really on a decluttering roll.)
 The more you exercise that “letting go” muscle, the stronger you become and the easier it gets to let go of junk.
 Recognize your weak spots—perhaps you collect shoes or hats—and be sure to enforce this rule to avoid getting buried beneath a pile of stuff.
 When clearing out any big items, 1-800-GOT-JUNK? can handle all the lifting and loading for you.
 All you have to do is point!

-Aim to surround yourself with only those things that are meaningful to you today.
+Embrace a clutter-free present.
+Let go of the past and focus on what brings you joy today.
 There’s a reason why stuff from your past is collecting dust.
-If you’re saving things just in case you might need them someday, just let them go.
+If you’re saving things just in case you might need them someday, let them go.
 Focus on the present, rather than worrying about needing that extra item in the unforeseeable future.

 We make junk disappear.